lozingaro/multimodal-side-tuning/README.md

   <img src="./assets/img/method_model_overview.png"  width="900px" />
 </div>

 In this repository we provide implementation of side-tuning framework using multimodal input features.
-The side-tuning framework is originally proposed by
+The side-tuning framework was originally proposed in the paper [Side-Tuning: Network Adaptation via Additive Side Networks](https://arxiv.org/abs/1912.13503).

 ## Multimodal Side-Tuning for Document Classification